 No Assurance of Additional Capital for Investments.
-Even if a Portfolio Company is successful generating revenues and expanding its service offerings, it may require additional financing to continue product and service development, testing and, ultimately, marketing and other operational activities.
-Moreover, its cash requirements may vary materially due to service development results, service testing results, changing relationships with strategic partners, changes in the focus and direction of its research and development programs, competitive and technological advances of competitors, and other factors.
+Even if a Portfolio Company is successful generating revenues and expanding its service levels, it may require additional financing to continue and/or capital improvement programs to serve existing and new counterparties and customers.
+Moreover, its cash requirements may vary materially due to increasing service levels expanding physical footprint, changing relationships with strategic partners, changes in the level and types of necessary equipment and technology, competitive and technological advances of competitors, and other factors.
 Additional financing may not be available when needed or on acceptable terms.
-If additional financing is not available, the Portfolio Company may need to delay, scale back or eliminate certain of its product development, marketing or other activities, or even be forced to cease operations and liquidate.
+If additional financing is not available, the Portfolio Company may need to delay, scale back or eliminate certain of its operational and/or capital expenditure programs or other activities, curtail operations, or even be forced to cease operations and liquidate.